 Requests for extensions of the IQRF reporting requirements will be considered on a case by case basis, if a persuasive argument can be made for granting an extension.
 Requests for extensions must be made to the NWMB in writing two weeks in advance of the deadline of a report.
 If a request for extension is granted an agreed upon deadline for the report will be negotiated with the project leader and the NWMB.

-All reports that are submitted after the deadline that were not previously granted an extension will be considered late and this will be factored into future funding requests as a penalty during the application scoring process.
-New project proposals will not be accepted from applicants with outstanding reports.
-Applicants who submitted reports late during the previous funding period will be deducted 4 points for interim reports and 6 points for final reports.
+All reports that are submitted after the deadline that were not previously granted an extension will be considered late and this will be factored into future funding requests.